-Jameson Williams was a four-star recruit out of Cardinal Ritter College Prep High School in St. Louis, Missouri.
-He chose the Buckeyes over Alabama, Auburn, Florida, Florida State, UCLA, Georgia, LSU, Michigan, Penn State, Oregon, Tennessee, Texas A&M, Miami, Oklahoma State, and USC, among others.
+Wide receiver Jameson Williams was a four-star recruit out of Cardinal Ritter College Prep High School in St. Louis, Missouri.
+He chose the Buckeyes over Alabama, Auburn, Florida, Florida State, UCLA, Georgia, LSU, Michigan, Penn State, Oregon, Tennessee, Texas A&M, Miami, Oklahoma State and USC, among others.

 He was the 13th-ranked receiver in the 2019 recruiting class, according to the 247Sports Composite rankings.

 The wideout played in four games as a freshman, snagging six receptions for 112 yards and a touchdown.
-In his sophomore campaign, he appeared in every contest — including the College Football Playoff National Championship Game against his new team — and grabbed nine receptions for 154 yards and two scores.
+In his sophomore campaign, he appeared in every contest -- including the College Football Playoff National Championship Game against his current team -- and grabbed nine receptions for 154 yards and two scores.

-Williams' father publicly voiced his disappointment in his son's lack of playing time.
-He took his comments to the perfect place for civil discussion — Instagram — and claimed OSU was playing favorites in the receivers room.
+Williams' father publicly voiced his disappointment in his son's lack of playing time in Columbus.
+He took his comments to the ideal place for civil discussion -- Instagram -- and claimed OSU was playing favorites in the receivers room.

 Jameson Williams at Alabama